ruslanmv/ruslanmv.github.io/_posts/2021-06-20-What-should-know-about-Deep-Learning.md

 (hence "model-free"), and it can handle problems with stochastic transitions and rewards without requiring adaptations.
 Q-learning is a model-free estimation of Q, which is done as follows:

 $$\boxed{Q(s,a)\leftarrow Q(s,a)+\alpha\Big[R(s,a,s')+\gamma\max_{a'}Q(s',a')-Q(s,a)\Big]}$$

+### What is ARIMA?

+The ARIMA model predicts a given time series based on its own past values.
+It can be used for any **nonseasonal** series of numbers that exhibits patterns and is not a series of random events.
+For example, sales data from a clothing store would be a time series because it was collected over a period of time.
+One of the key characteristics is the data is collected over a series of constant, regular intervals.
+A modified version can be created to model predictions over multiple seasons.

+### What are the components of ARIMA?

+- **Autoregression**(AR): refers to a model that shows a changing variable that regresses on its own lagged, or prior, values.
+- **Integrated** (I): represents the differencing of raw observations to allow for the time series to become stationary (i.e., data values are replaced by the difference between the data values and the previous values).
+- **Moving average** (MA): incorporates the dependency between an observation and a residual error from a moving average model applied to lagged observations.